CarlitoBriganteNT/parklezbot/README.md

 anime_module.py comes with some explaination inside /documentation folder.

-You can deleted all the .txt files in case you want to do so. common_functions.py will re-create it if needed by any plugin.
+You can delete all the .txt files in case you want to do so. common_functions.py will re-create it if needed by any plugin.

 In case you want to take any step further in this project, find me in telegram.** (I am not answering questions like: 'How can I send something to my subs?', 'How do I change the welcome message?')**